rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

     debug release release-lto

 Cargo will emit errors in case `inherits` loops are detected.
-When considering inheritence hierarchy, all profiles directly or indirectly inherit from either from `release` or from `dev`.
+When considering inheritance hierarchy, all profiles directly or indirectly inherit from either from `release` or from `dev`.

 This also affects other Cargo commands: